|

 The next event was scheduled for 2pm.
 After a short nap, we dinghied back for the “White Elephant” gift exchange.
 The 40 or 50 people all brought some kind of gag gift for the event.
 Each person was given a ticket with a number on it and the other half was placed in a bag.
 When your number is called, the person gets to choose from the wrapped gifts and opens it up.
 They then can choose to either keep the item or go “steal” a previous gift from someone else.
 The maximum number of times a gift can be stolen is twice.

+You know, it never ceases to amaze me at the kinds of junk that is being produced and the kind of junk that people could actually have on their boats.
+I ended up with a cap and Judy managed to keep an outdated navigation chartbook.
+The whole process was great fun and everyone had a great time.
+A swim in the pool was very refreshing as the band warmed up for their evening performance.
 I suppose you think that we’ve had enough fun for one day.
 Wrong, Wrong, Wrong!
 Tonight is Full Moon night and, as an extra added, it is also a lunar eclipse.
 To celebrate, we would dinghy over to another island, Lubbers Cay.
 At 5:30pm, a mini-flotilla of dinghies left the anchorage headed for party time.
 AMARSE, HAPPY CLAMZ, MISS LIBERTY, TRINITY, and LIONHEART were all represented.
 Numerous other dinghies and launches, including ADIRONDACK, SHADE MOR, and lots more, were also enroute for the Full Moon Party at Cracker P’s Bar and Restaurant.

 For cocktail hour, our choice was the local beer, Kalik (often pronounced as “clicks”).

 The buffet meal ($22) featured Grilled Wahoo, Grilled Chicken, Grilled Conch marinated in Coconut Milk and Rum, Roast Beef, Caesar Salad, Cole slaw, beans, and various other items and desserts.
 It was actually quite good.
 A DJ pumped out tunes for the dancing crowd.
 In all the commotion, we completely missed seeing the eclipse.
 Oh, well… Doug and Matt gave a ‘simulated’ eclipse re-enactment as you might guess.
+FULL MOON:

 ECLIPSE OF THE MOON: